cdktf/cdktf-provider-datadog/docs/apmRetentionFilter.go.md

 - *Type:* *string

-The search query - following the span search syntax.
+The search query - follow the span search syntax, use `AND` between tags and `\` to escape special characters, use nanosecond for duration.

 Defaults to `"*"`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.42.0/docs/resources/apm_retention_filter#query ApmRetentionFilter#query}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.43.0/docs/resources/apm_retention_filter#query ApmRetentionFilter#query}

 ---